Sapo-biz/IMPORTANT-AutoExtractMedicalsV1/README.md

    ```sh
    java AutoExtract
    ```
-5. The application will read `patient_example.txt` and display the extracted patient information in the console.
+5. The application will read `(your pdf)` and display the extracted patient information in the console.

 ## Example Input File (`patient_example.txt`)
 ```